bxparks/rpn83p/USER_GUIDE.md

     - A single line in the RPN83P app can display 14 digits.
     - A 32-bit integer in base 2 requires 32 digits, so the display will often overflow when using base 2.
+- `UNIT` conversions
+    - several places assume US customary units (e.g. US gallons) instead of British or Canadian imperial units
+    - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive